Lavender517/AMLS_II_assignment21_22-kaggle/README.md

 ```
 main.py
 ```
-This file implements the whole process of this report, includes training command to choose specific model from deep learning approaches and produces the test results on the dataset.
+This file implements the whole process of this report, including word embedding process, contructing BertTokenizer and fine-tuned BERT model, training commands to choose specific model from deep learning approaches and produces the test results on the dataset.
 ```
 data_load.py
 ```